Brentford School for Girls Statement of Careers Education & Guidance (CEIAG)

 Management and Implementation

-CEIAG is line managed by the Deputy Head.
-Guidance is delivered to pupils in years 7-13 by the school’s Education Co-ordinator who is fully qualified to level 6 and a member of the Careers development Institute.
+CEIAG is line managed by the Assistant Deputy Head.
+Guidance is delivered to pupils in years 7-13 by the school’s Education Co-ordinator who is fully qualified to level 6 and a member of the Careers Development Institute.
 Students with additional needs (for example those who are at risk of disengaging or those who have special educational needs, learning difficulties or disabilities) are supported by Borough Personal Advisers from the 14-19 service.
 There is a named Link governor to support the work of CEIAG, on the school’s governing body.

 All staff contribute to careers education and guidance through their roles as tutors and subject teachers.
-Careers education forms an integral part of the curriculum in the PSHCEE programme.
+Careers education forms an integral part of the curriculum in the BLOSSOM programme.
 Careers work is structured to meet the 3 core aims of the Career development Institute’s framework for careers, employability and enterprise education 7-19:

 - Developing yourself through careers, employability and enterprise education

 - Learning about careers and the world of work

 - Developing your career management and employability skills

 The careers programme is planned, monitored and evaluated by the Careers Education Co-ordinator in consultation with the teacher with responsibility for PSHCEE.

 All students are entitled to careers education and guidance that meets professional standards of practice and is person-centred, impartial and confidential.
 It is integrated into the students’ experience of the whole curriculum.
 The programme aims to challenge stereotyping, promote equality of opportunity, inclusion and anti-racism.
 The careers programme is planned according to the learning outcomes of the CDI

 national framework.
 Provision is communicated to students through the school’s website, as well as through the school’s termly Highlights magazine and Brentford Bulletin.
 The Careers Education Co-ordinator also attends: